 The Board of Directors has made the exception that all clubs in all Districts can meet entirely online as needed until further notice.
-Read the March 12th statement (PDF) from Toastmasters International.
-We invite all District 53 clubs to begin meeting online, and to use the Internet to “close the social distance” with fellowship and community interaction in challenging times.
+Keep up with the latest Toastmasters news on the pandemic here (https://www.toastmasters.org/resources/news%20and%20announcements/covid-19).

 Looking to grow your attendance or membership and capitalize with online access?
 There are great ways to do that safely and securely.

-If you are online, you can let District and Toastmasters website visitors know.
-Indicate that in you Club Demographic section of Club Central, by clicking the "Yes" button for Online Attendance and save their changes.
+If you are meeting online, you should let District and Toastmasters website visitors know.
+Indicate that in your Club Demographic section of Club Central on toastmasters.org by clicking the "Yes" button for Online Attendance.
 This will let members and potential guests know that individuals can participate in the club online.

 The District has a Meetup account where we promote the open clubs.
 If your club is meeting online and open to guests, please EMAIL us to let us know so that we can properly promote your club.

-Toastmasters International is monitoring the impact of the coronavirus disease (COVID-19) on clubs and members around the world, as well as the effect on current and upcoming District activities.
 Refer to the Toastmasters COVID-19 webpage for the latest messages and updates from International Headquarters.
-Please watch this accompanying video from International President Deepak Menon regarding the coronavirus.
+Please watch this accompanying video from International President Richard E. Peck regarding the coronavirus.